nbessi/odoo_new_api_guideline/source/compatibility.rst

 Access old API
 --------------

-By default, bz using new API your are going to working on self will use new RecordSet class.
+By default, by using new API your are going to working on self  that is a new RecordSet class instance.
 But old context and model are still available using: ::

     self.pool